Ever wondered where the wealthiest enclaves in the country lie? Let’s take a look at these ten Nairobi suburbs ;

 Average Rental price; KSh250, 000

-A green and leafy suburb of Nairobi consisting of houses with gardens, maisonettes and apartment buildings.
-Lower Kabete is the home of University of Nairobi’s business school campus.
+A leafy suburb of Nairobi consisting of houses with gardens, maisonettes, and apartment buildings.
+Lower Kabete is the home of Highgrove Village -a premium ultra-luxury housing project.

 It is only 15 minutes’ drive from the city center and a mere 5 minutes’ drive from all the supermarkets, gyms, restaurants, bars, nightclubs in Westlands and two of Nairobi’s biggest shopping malls, Sarit Centre and the all-new Westgate shopping mall.
 It borders Waiyaki Way, the road that leads to Lavington and the main highway out towards the Great Rift Valley.

 Average house price; Ksh 42Million – (US$ 443,000)